karinchung/chatr/README.md

 	* active record validation
 * Message box size and max size of all messages
 	*	getting an error message when there is no messenger box on the page
+* User can create a group with no name

 	reroute existing email
 	disable turbolinks- longrun only load certain dates and others upon scroll